QRAM: A Survey and Critique: Errors

 We are pessimistic about QRAM error correction, for reasons we discuss below, but this area needs more research.
 Finding constructions for satisfactory codes, or proving more impossibility results, would shed more light on the feasibility of QRAM.

 \textbf{Transversal codes.} There are a few issues with a QRACM-transversal code.

+The transversal gates for a code form a group.
+Once we have a transversal QRACM of at least $2$ bits of input, if the memory does not encode a linear function, we can fix certain inputs and pre-compose with $X$ gates to construct a Toffoli gate from the QRACM.
+Once we have transversal Toffoli gates, we can compose them to construct all possible QRACM, or more generally all classical reversible circuits.
+Thus, transversal QRACM is an ``all-or-nothing'' situation for a code.

-First, QRACM with $n$ address bits is in the $n+1$ level of the Clifford hierarchy, since it contains the $n$-multi-controlled NOT (consider access to a table $T$ where only the $N-1$ entry is $1$, the rest are $0$).
-Using \cite[Theorem 2]{PRA:PasBen2015}, this means QRACM cannot be transversal for any family of subsystem codes that can aymptotically correct more than a $1/n$ probability of qubit loss (though, even in the extreme regimes we considered, this only forces qubit loss rates below $1/100$, a common assumption anyway).
+Having all possible QRACM gates transversal for a code is so powerful that it is likely impossible.
+Almost all codes are proven to fail at this \cite{QIC:NewShi2018}.
+This would also contain every level of the Clifford hierarchy, since the $n$-multi-controlled NOT is in the $n$th level and can be realized with QRACM (consider access to a table $T$ where only the $N-1$ entry is $1$, the rest are $0$).
+Using \cite[Theorem 2]{PRA:PasBen2015}, this means QRACM cannot be transversal for any family of subsystem codes that can correct any probability of qubit loss.

-If such a code exists, it will also be unwieldy for computations, as it will require another procedure like state injection to perform $H$ gates (since Toffoli+$H$ is universal).
+If such a code were to exist, it would also be unwieldy for computations, as it will require another procedure like state injection to perform $H$ gates (since Toffoli+$H$ is universal).
 Switching from a more practical code to a QRACM-specific code would need a series of intermediate codes to preserve the logical state, lest it decohere during the transition.

+To escape these no-go theorems, we could use a different code for the output qubit, so that we cannot compose the transveral gates.
+Using this strategy allows quantum Reed-Solomon codes to have transversal Toffoli gates, though extending the method to $n$-bit QRACM implies the output qubit needs to be encoded in $2^n$ physical qubits.